 - Were the conclusions tied closely to the evidence?

 - Did the authors go beyond the evidence?

 Establishing Fact vs. Opinion

 We all need to be clear on the distinction between fact and opinion.
 The simplest way to think about facts and opinions is to understand that facts are impersonal, and opinions are personal.
 Opinions belong to people and hence they are neither right nor wrong.
 You are entitled to your opinion, but you are not entitled to your own facts.
 Facts don’t belong to anyone.
 Establishing this concept with students early on is critical in order to form a foundation for questioning information and thinking critical thinking.

 One of the most pressing needs for critical thinking comes from the most ubiquitous of all sources of information—the internet.
 Fake news, fake photos, fake social media posts, fake product reviews, fake videos, and fake political ads are just a few of the kinds of misinformation that we confront every single day.

-The current generation of student—the Millennials and iGen—never really knew of a time without the internet and social media.
+The current generation of students—the Millennials and iGen—never really knew of time without the internet and social media.
 Mobile phones, apps, and social media are their standard modes of communication and they need to know how to identify misinformation when it appears.
 A few telltale signs that news or information may be fake are when they have:

-- URLS that are bogus (such as abcnews.com.co)
+- URLs that are bogus (such as abcnews.com.co)